samaddmirzaa/london-crime-hotspot-prediction/README.md

 Each notebook ends with a written summary explaining what it did, what it found, and what it decided.

-## Methodology choices worth highlighting

-These are the decisions a reviewer should look at if they want to know how serious the work is.

-**Chronological train/test split, not random k-fold.** For forecasting, random splits leak future months into training and produce inflated metrics that collapse in production.
+Chronological train/test split, not random K-fold.
+For forecasting, random splits leak future months into training and produce inflated metrics that collapse in production.
 The split is by date: train through August 2025, test on September–December 2025.
 The model never sees a single row from the test period until final evaluation.

-**Leak-free lag features.** Every lag uses `shift(n)` *inside* a `groupby(ward, type)`, which structurally cannot pull values from later rows.
-The notebook includes a runnable `assert` that checks `lag_1` equals the previous month's count for a sample series.
-If the assertion fails, the notebook halts — guaranteed-correct, not assumed-correct.

-**Density-thresholded scoping.** The 14 standard crime categories were filtered to the 10 with at least 5 incidents per ward-month on average, then each retained type's zero-fraction was verified to confirm forecastability.
+Density-thresholded scoping.
+The 14 standard crime categories were filtered to the 10 with at least 5 incidents per ward-month on average.
 Rare types (Possession of Weapons, Bicycle Theft, Robbery, Other Crime) were excluded because their ward-months are dominated by near-random zeros that would only distort metrics without adding insight.

-**Official boundaries, not name-matching.** Wards were assigned via point-in-polygon spatial join against ONS May 2024 boundary data, scoped to the 33 official Greater London authorities using the ONS Ward-to-LAD lookup (LAD code prefix `E09`).
-Quick approximations from LSOA names were used only for exploratory EDA, never for modelling.
+Wards were assigned via point in polygon spatial join against ONS May 2024 boundary data, scoped to the 33 official Greater London authorities using the ONS Ward-to-LAD lookup (LAD code prefix `E09`).

-**Conservation checks at every transformation.** Crime totals are asserted identical before and after every step that could lose or duplicate data (aggregation, zero-fill, ward filter, ward join).
-If a conservation check fails, the notebook stops.
-There is no silent data loss anywhere in the pipeline.

-**XGBoost with `count:poisson` objective.** Crime counts are non-negative integers — the statistically appropriate loss family is Poisson, not the default squared-error regression.
-Matching the loss to the target's distribution is the kind of detail that signals real ML literacy.

----

 ## The data